Phishing

 How does quishing work?

-New QR codes can be made quickly, meaning it’s unlikely they’ll be reused, recognized, and caught by a SEG’s blocklist.
-Consequently, quishing can be classified as a zero-day attack and due to the nature of SEGs, organizations need an integrated cloud email security (ICES) solution, such as Egress Defend, to analyze other markers within the emails and detect these advanced attacks.
+Because new QR codes can be made quickly, it’s unlikely they’ll be reused, recognized, and caught by a secure email gateway’s (SEG) blocklist.
+Consequently, quishing can be classified as a zero-day attack and due to limitations in SEGs’ detection capability, organizations need an integrated cloud email security (ICES) solution, such as Egress Defend, to analyze other markers within the emails and detect these advanced attacks.

 Quishing: how does it differ from smishing and vishing?